ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>If the interviewer asks you the question in the title, what’s your answer?</blockquote>

 <h3>4.
-Setup and use OCI Centralized Configuration Providers for Oracle Database applications - <a href="https://medium.com/@sharad-chandran/setting-up-and-working-with-centralized-configuration-providers-in-oracle-database-0713cee1c40f" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Robust User Authentication System with the PERN Stack - <a href="https://medium.com/@aifuture/building-a-robust-user-authentication-system-with-the-pern-stack-4ca5234bb35d" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sharad Chandran`**
+✍️ **posted by `amit kumar`**

-<blockquote>Centralized Configuration Providers aka “Config Stores” allow configuration details (including Database Configuration) to be stored in a…</blockquote>
+<blockquote>In today’s digital world, creating secure user authentication systems is crucial for any web application.
+In this blog post, we will walk…</blockquote>

 <h3>5.
 Announcing Gulp v5 - <a href="https://medium.com/gulpjs/announcing-gulp-v5-c67d077dbdb7" target="_blank" rel="noopener noreferrer">link</a></h3>